Which blog hosts are supported?

-To make multiple volumes, first create your first volume, narrowing the number of posts as above, say to a specific date range.
-When you are happy with the volume, go to the “My Books” page and select the "Duplicate" action for the book.
+Alternatively, you can split the volumes manually:first create your first volume, narrowing the number of posts as above, say to a specific date range.
+When you are happy with the volume, go to the “My Books” page and select the “Duplicate” action for the book.
 This will create a new project that is exactly the same.
 Open this new book and then set a new date range and check that it is still less than 300 pages.

 When creating multiple volumes, you should will want to add the volume information to the Title, Subtitle or even Author field (eg: “Volume 1” or “2018” or “France”).
 We recommend making it part of the Title or Author field as these will also show on the spine.

 In addition, when deciding on where to split into multiple volumes, consider how the pages will balance between the volumes.
 Having similar page counts in each volume will mean they are the same thickness and will look nice together on a shelf.

 There is no preview for the spine but you can see some examples in the Book Format Overview.
 The Spine will have the Title in large font and the author in a smaller italic font.
 If the Title or Author are too long to fit, then just the Title is shown.
 If the Title is still very long then a smaller font will be used.
 Thinner books will of course have a thinner spine so a smaller font is used.
 Note that the SubTitle is not present on the spine.

 Click the “Customise Covers” button to open the Customise Covers dialog.
 Here you can enter the URL of your image in the "Custom Image" field.
 It will take the place of the default mosaic of images so landscape or square format will work best.
 Make sure it is a good quality, high resolution image.